utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 If you have more questions, feel free to consult Google, post on the discussion boards, or ask the TAs/professor.
 You will have a fairly long time for this task.
 Thus, try to avoid squeezing everything right up to the deadline, since there is a considerable amount of information to digest.
 If you finish early, there are a lot of other tasks ahead of you to **continue to look into**, such as configuring your Jetson Nano, modifying/redesigning/printing the chassis, learning to perform a simple hover, using the Vicon system, and using the MAVLink API(MAVSDK/MAVROS) to control the Pixhawk with Jetson Nano.
 The deeper you understand each topic, the more you can do with this drone platform!

-## Attempting first manual flight
+## Attempting You First Manual Flight

 When attempting your first manual flight, increase the throttle gently while keeping an eye on vibrations and oscillations.
 If the quadrotor begins to vibrate or oscillate on the ground as the throttle is increased, it is a sign of poor tuning and/or loose components.
 Disarm the drone and check if everything is fastened properly and the parameters are set correctly.
 If the vibrations persist, you may need to perform additional tuning.